Billing and Payment

 Students must not have used their full federal loan eligibility during the academic year and have eligibility still available in order to use a federal student loan.
 For example, juniors are eligible to receive a maximum of $7,500 between their subsidized and unsubsidized federal loans during the fall and spring semesters.
 If they only use $5,500 during the academic year, they will still have $2,000 in federal loan eligibility that they could use during the summer semester.

-Financial aid is available to non-matriculated students during the Summer Session through the process of applying and being approved for a private student loan at a secure lender of your choice.
+Financial aid is available to non-matriculated students during the summer session through the process of applying and being approved for a private student loan at a secure lender of your choice.
 There are lenders that offer education loan products for non-matriculated students.
-For more information, contact the Financial Aid office at (585) 275-3226.
+For more information, contact the Financial Aid office at (585) 275-3226 or visit their website.

 To determine what, if any, tuition benefits you are eligible for, please visit the Office of Human Resources website.
 The Tuition Benefit Waiver is available for download online.
 Please read the information carefully.
 Fill out the form and have your supervisor sign it, and include it with the regular University Registration and Financial Statement form, also available on our website.